m-1tZ/m-1tZ.github.io/content/posts/php_tree_sitter.md

 +++
-title = "How to do win your PHP source code audit - the modern way" date = "2023-10-04" aliases = ["PHP SAST"]
+title = "How to win your PHP source code audit - the modern way" date = "2024-30-03"
 [ author ]
   name = "m1tz"
 +++